Family with 2 kids detained at Dulles Airport, governor said

 DULLES, VA.
 (WUSA9) - Virginia Governor Terry McAuliffe and Virginia Attorney General Mark Herring spoke at Dulles International Airport on Saturday in response to President Donald Trump’s most recent executive order.

-One family, including two children, is currently being detained at Dulles, the governor said, citing non-government officials.
+One family with two children, is currently being detained at Dulles, the governor said, citing non-government officials.

 “I’m concerned about the values of the USA,” McAuliffe said.